The Windward School The Windward School

 Diversity, Equity, Inclusion, and Belonging

-As a Windward community, we believe that in order to fully achieve the goal of educating children with language-based learning disabilities, the experience of academic success must be “combined with opportunities for social and emotional growth within an intentionally diverse and inclusive setting.”
+As a community, we believe that to fully achieve the goal of educating children with language-based learning disabilities, the experience of academic success must be combined with opportunities for social and emotional growth within an intentionally diverse and inclusive setting.
 Students at Windward are prepared for responsible citizenship in an increasingly diverse and interdependent world.
+We are aware that achieving diversity and all that it encompasses is not always an easy task; however, the rewards are immeasurable for all members of the community.
+The Windward School’s ongoing commitment to diversity and inclusion informs the School’s daily work, helps to shape the community, and guides the vision for the future.

-At The Windward School, we are committed to a world where every child with a language-based learning disability is empowered to achieve unlimited success – a vision fulfilled by disrupting the educational status quo.
-The Windward School deliberately builds both its curriculum and culture to foster a powerful sense of belonging through a research-based program that is authentically inclusive and a community in which everyone is seen in their full humanity.
+At The Windward School, we are committed to a world where every child with a language-based learning disability is empowered to achieve unlimited success—a vision fulfilled by disrupting the educational status quo.
+The Windward School deliberately builds both its curriculum and culture to foster a powerful sense of belonging through a research-based program that is authentically inclusive, along with a community in which everyone is seen in their full humanity.

 The Windward School aspires to bring forth students who are culturally engaged critical thinkers, confident self-advocates who understand and celebrate their differences, and upstanders who identify and challenge all forms of injustice.
 Windward is committed to these values and expectations of its community members by embracing the importance of ongoing anti-oppression dialogue and critical conversations; by advancing educational equity in underrepresented communities, especially those historically marginalized by society; and by working to ensure that our program is accessible to all who need it.

-Here is a breakdown of the definitions of diversity, equity, and inclusion, and how those words together reflect Windward's ultimate goal for the School's community members—belonging.
-Definitions have been adapted from the National Association of Independent Schools' Diversity Work in Independent Schools
+Understand how the words diversity, equity, inclusion, and belonging work together to reflect Windward's ultimate goal for the School's community members—belonging.
+Definitions have been adapted from the National Association of Independent Schools' Diversity Work in Independent Schools.

 Meet the DivE In Committee